-The fact you’re looking at this means you’ve taken an extremely positive step in either seeking help for yourself, or help for a loved one.
-The first step is one of the hardest to take.
+The fact you’re looking at this article means you’ve taken an extremely positive step in either seeking help for yourself, or help for a loved one.
+When looking for a local vs. out-of-state rehab, the first step is one of the hardest to take.
 It means you’ve acknowledged that there’s a problem and that you need help.
 It takes a lot of bravery to take that step.
 Now you’ve decided on getting help, you need to start putting the research in as to where you want to get it.
-There are quality centres all around the country, but one of the first questions you need to answer is whether you want to go out of state or stay local.
-Sometimes you might not have much of a choice, but when you start looking you’ll see there are good reasons for both.
+There are quality centers all around the country but, one of the first questions you need to answer is whether you want to go out of state or stay local.
+Sometimes, you might not have much of a choice but, when you start looking you’ll see there are good reasons for both.

-Staying in state has good pros if you have a tight social circle.
+Staying in-state has good pros if you have a tight social circle.
 It means you can stay in contact with friends and family who are supporting you through your journey while also getting the specialist help you need.
-They can also get involved with any treatments suggested by the rehab centre.
+They can also get involved with any treatments suggested by the rehab center.
 They’ll know what you need and can help you along the way.
-In other situations your insurance might prefer you staying in state too.
+In other situations, your insurance might prefer you stay in-state.

 Getting out of state has a multitude of pros.
 Most rehab specialists describe the recovery process as a road, you likely would have heard of the “road to recovery”.
 Going out of state is exactly that.
 The journey is what can prime your mind for what is ahead.
 If you’re too close to home, it’s hard to shift your mindset into the one required to really get over your addiction.